 Section 2.5 The term of office of the Treasurer of this Aerie shall be for 1 (one) year.

-Section 2.6 There shall be no less than 3 (three) but no more than 5 (five) elected Trustees (always with an odd number), and they shall be elected for the term of 2 (two) years each as follows: During the even years, 2 (two) Trustees will be elected, during the odd year; 1 (one) or 3 (three) Trustees, depending upon the total of trustees, will be elected.
+Section 2.6 There shall be 5 (five) elected Trustees, and they shall be elected for the term of 2 (two) years each as follows: During the even years, 2 (two) Trustees will be elected, during the odd year; 3 (three) Trustees will be elected.
 If a trustee resigns, the individual appointed in his or her place shall serve until the next election.

 Section 2.6(a) The Junior Past Worthy President may serve as a Trustee, if nominated and elected by the Aerie Membership.